wbste/reachy-mini-mcp/README.md

 ## License

-This project is licensed under the Apache 2.0 License, matching the Reachy Mini SDK.
+This project is licensed under the MIT License, which includes the MCP and the chat app.

 ## Contributing